Enabling this provides you with more accurate distances to providers and locations

 Mission work

 Mission work is very important to Dr. Switzer, internal medicine/pediatrics program director.
 Yearly, he goes on a trip to Guatemala and encourages residents to join.
 Additionally, pediatrics attendings regularly go on trips to Haiti and residents are encouraged to set up any international rotations they are interested in.
-In the last year, pediatrics and med/peds residents have done rotations in Jordan, Haiti, Guatemala, Malawi and Costa Rica.
-Here are some pictures from our Guatemala trip.
+Here are some pictures from our Guatemala trip:

 Frequently asked questions